GoogleCloudPlatform/community/tutorials/how-to-roll-your-app-engine-managed-vms-app-back-to-a-previous-version-part-1.md

 You've deployed an app using Google App Engine flexible environment, and things are going great.
 You make some change to your app and re-deploy, only to discover that something broke!
-You forgot a semicolon and now your users are mad.
+You forgot a semicolon and now your users are upset.
 What do you do?

 One option would be to quickly add the semicolon, commit the fix, and deploy again.
 Hopefully, your app only suffered a few minutes of downtime, depending on